MayOneUS/mayday-2.0-backend/README.md

 If you already have Docker and Docker Compose installed, starting this app is as easy as `docker-compose up`.

+After you've created the Docker containers, you can apply the migrations to the database with `docker-compose run web rake db:migrate`.

 ### RVM

 *If you don't want to use Docker* for some reason, you can also just install ruby and all dependencies on your own: